rapidsai/dependency-file-generator/README.md

 The top-level `files` key is responsible for determining the following:

 - which types of dependency files should be generated (i.e. conda `environment.yaml` files and/or `requirements.txt` files)
-- where the generated files should be written to
+- where the generated files should be written to (relative to the `dependencies.yaml` file)
 - which variant files should be generated (based on the provided matrix)
 - which of the dependency lists from the top-level `dependencies` key should be included in the generated files